Return to the essay table of contents

 For days on end.
 Staring into the fire, Yehudi was silent, unsinging -

 He had deadened himself.
-One thought came of music - how stupid it was to everything.
+One thought came of music - how stupid it was to

 Singing instead of talking!
 Making sounds and noises.
 Anna tried,